git-og/EasyOpenRedList/README.md

 You'll need a list of your species of interest.
 This can be in Excel, CSV, or other standard formats.

 ## Step by step instructions

-The video tutorial starts from Step 3.
+The .GIF tutorial below starts from Step 3.

 ![Step by step .GIF](https://github.com/git-og/EasyOpenRedList/blob/master/EasyOpenRedList_tut.gif?raw=true)